Flammable or Combustible Tank Permits

 Follow these steps to obtain a permit:

-- Complete the Application to Install/Remove/Alter Storage Tank Systems form.
+- Complete the Application to Install/Remove/Alter Storage Tank Systems form for ins tallations or removals.

 - We will review your documentation to verify that you are in full compliance with the National Fire Code (Alberta Edition).
 If you are in compliance, a storage tank installation permit will be issued.
-We do charge fees to review plans.
+We do charge fees to review plans, please see below.

 - When the installation is complete, a site inspection is required PRIOR to the storage tank being filled.